Hanvu2k/web-ecommerce/README.md

 # Project introduction:
-A ecommercial website project selling Apple technology products.
+An ecommercial website project selling Apple technology products.

 # Functional description:
 There are functions to login, logout, search for products, view product details, add items, order products, send email to view orders, and text with care staff.